-The remainder of the paper proceeds as follows.
-Section \ref{sec:motivation} motivates and constructs the new break point estimator for a mean shift in a linear process.
-Section \ref{sec:multimodel} provides a generalized linear regression model with multiple regressors, and proves consistency of the break point estimator.
-Section \ref{sec:limitdist} contains in-fill asymptotic theory for stationary and local-to-unit root processes.
+The remainder of this paper proceeds as follows: Section \ref{sec:motivation} constructs the break point estimator for a mean shift in a linear process.
+Section \ref{sec:multimodel} provides a generalized linear regression model with multiple regressors, and proves the consistency of the break point estimator.
+Section \ref{sec:limitdist} presents the in-fill asymptotic theory for stationary and local-to-unit root processes.
 Monte Carlo simulation results are in Section \ref{sec:montecarlo} and Section \ref{sec:empirical} provides three empirical applications of the new structural break estimation method.
-Concluding remarks are provided in Section \ref{sec:conclusion}.
+We provide concluding remarks in Section \ref{sec:conclusion}.
 Additional theoretical results and proofs are in the Appendix.